ashokkumar2005/Hospital-management-frontend/README.md

 ## 📍 Nearby Hospital Finder

-The system uses **Geolocation API** to detect the user's location and display nearby hospitals using maps.
+The system uses the **Geolocation API** to detect the user's location and display nearby hospitals using maps.

 ---